Drawing of Grafton City Hospital, in Grafton, West Virginia.

 Construction on the Grafton Municipal Hospital by the W. P. A. Work being done by the Work Progress Administration on the Grafton Municipal Hospital.
 Sponsor- City of Grafton.
 P. F. Gillispie, Mayor.
 J. B. Bradford, Finance Comm.
 Contractor, Don J. Byrum Inc., Wheeling.

 Woman lying in a hospital bed being attended by a nurse in Grafton, W. Va.

 Grafton City Hospital Staff

-The first known hospital in Grafton area was the Civil War era Federal Hospital located on the corners of present day Beech and Walnut streets.
-In 1903 Dr. R. H. Powell had acquired the West Grafton School and transformed it into a hospital as well as his personal residences.
-The City of Grafton purchased the hospital from Dr. Powell in 1915.
+The first known hospital in the Grafton area was the Civil War era Federal Hospital located on the corners of present day Beech and Walnut streets.
+In 1903, Dr. R. H. Powell had acquired the West Grafton School and transformed it into a hospital as well as his personal residence.
+The City of Grafton purchased the hospital from Dr. Powell in February 1915.

-The WPA folded in 1939 and there were insufficient funds to continue construction.
-At that time only the outer walls and temporary roof had been set in place.
+The WPA folded in 1939 and due to insufficient funds to continue construction.
+At that time, only the outer walls and temporary roof had been set in place.
 There were no floors, partitions, plumbing, or wiring.
-In 1942 the Reconstruction Finance Corporation approved an application from the City of Grafton for a loan of $160,000 based on revenue bonds, providing the citizens would approve a three year levy to provide the additional $40,000.
+In 1942, the Reconstruction Finance Corporation approved an application from the City of Grafton for a loan of $160,000 based on revenue bonds, providing the citizens would approve a three year levy to provide the additional $40,000.
 The bond was approved by a vote of 1816 to 140.
-Construction resumed shortly after the approval, however, war time brought restrictions and shortages of material needed to complete the construction.
+Construction resumed shortly after the approval; however, war time brought restrictions and shortages of material needed to complete the construction.

-Information provided by a news paper article Submitted by Wayne F. McDevitt and an article written by Written by Mr. H. C. Compton, Member, City Hospital Board, May 12, 1948
+Some information above provided by a newspaper article submitted by Wayne F. McDevitt and an article written by Mr. H. C. Compton, Member, City Hospital Board, May 12, 1948